 We made this Oklahoma Interstate 44 marker to the exact 1957 standard from the origins of the Eisenhower Interstate Highway System.
 This design was supplanted by the modern shield style—often with the state name omitted!—in 1971.
 It gets harder and harder to find the original-style Interstate route markers in many states as the years go on.
 You may not be able to easily find this style of sign on the road, but we can bring it back to life and into your hands.

 This sign is flat printed on heavy gauge steel, with completely accurate layout and fonts.
-It comes in 18 and 24 inches.
+It comes in sizes ranging from 12 inches to 36 inches square.
 It is a non-reflective sign—perfect for display indoors or outdoors.
-(If you would like a different size version, or a reflective one, please contact me, as I can certainly make one!)
+(If you would like a different size version, please contact us, as we can certainly make one!)